Here are some questions/answers that we are frequently asked.

 9. Do you board pets?

-Yes, we do boarding for our clients.
+Yes, we do boarding, but only for our clients.
 We have boarding space for both dogs and cats.
 All pets must be up-to-date on required vaccinations.
 Please see our "Boarding" page (CLICK HERE) for further information and our Boarding Admission Form.

 10. What are your kennels like?